Is The Free Trial of FL Studio Good?

 What’s included in FL Studio Trial:

-*You can work on projects but not save to reopen later once the trial expires.
+*You can work on projects but not save to reopen later once trial expires.

-Yes, the free trial lets you use all VST instruments and effects plugins that are on your system.
+Yup, the demo gives you full access to all Virtual Studio Technology (VST) instruments and effects plugins that are installed on your system.

-This includes the plugins that come with FL Studio as well as any third-party VSTs you’ve got installed.
+This includes the plugins that come bundled with FL Studio itself as well as any third-party VSTs you may have.

-You can load up Sylenth1, Massive, Serum—whatever’s in your library—and work them into your beats and melodies.
+You can load up Sylenth1, Massive, Serum – whatever you’ve got – and incorporate them into your beats and melodies.

-It’s a solid perk, especially compared to some DAW trials that only give you access to basic built-in plugins.
+It’s a really nice perk compared to some DAW trials that only include basic built-in plugins.

 See Also: Is FL Studio Used In Professional Studios?